Norkring: Belgium

-Norkring België is owned 75 percent by Norkring and 25 percent by Participatiemaatschappij Vlaanderen (PMV), which is again owned by the Flemish Government.
+Norkring België is owned by Cordiant following the sale of the asset by Telenor and Participatiemaatschappij Vlaanderen (PMV) in 2024.
 Norkring België operates 24 transmitter sites for FM, DAB, DAB+, DVB-T and DVB-T2 in Flanders and Brussels, of which ten are located on their own masts.
 These consist of self-supporting masts in Schoten, Oostvleteren and Genk, guyed masts in Egem and Veltem, a mast on an office building in Brussels and concrete masts in Sint-Pieters-Leeuw, Attenrode Wever and Brussegem.
 In addition to the DVB-T network, Norkring offers co-location of other antennas on eight masts.
 The company's technical headquarters are located at Sint-Pieters-Leeuw.
 The services are under the regulation of the Belgian Institute for Postal Services and Telecommunications.

 DVB-T and DVB-T2 Broadcasting consists of three free-to-air channels: Eén, Canvas and Ketnet, all provided by the public VRT.
 In addition, DVB-T broadcasting is provided as pay television on an agreement with Telenet.
 The later also broadcasts Vijf, Vier, Acht, National Geographic Channel, MTV, Kanaal Z, Nickelodeon, Njam!, Studio 100 and MENT TV.
 VRT and Telenet each pay €10 million per year for the broadcasting.